 Lastly, appealing for a higher rating always runs the risk that the VA will lower a veteran’s rating.

 Deciding if and how you should approach increasing your 90% rating to 100% can be difficult.
-Work with the expert team at Woods and Woods to help you determine the right strategy for your unique situation, and let us guide you through the process.
+There is no single best way to get to 100%.
+Work with the team at Woods and Woods to help you determine the right strategy for your unique situation, and let us guide you through the process.

 Contact Woods and Woods today to get started.
 You only pay us if we win.